thomas-melville/myNotes/General/Career_Development/Linux/Linux_Commands/networking.md

 finding connections to and from the host find out what application is listening on a port

+netstat -nap | grep 80
+    find out the PID of the process listening on port 80

+lsof can achieve the same thing

+lsof -i :80

 ## nslookup

 find the hostname of an ip and vice versa